-Farming is the foundation of every country, and it is the source of all the food that we eat.
-So, it’s safe to say that the whole population of every nation is dependent on it, may it be the smallest or the largest.
+Farming is the foundation of every country and the source of all our food.
+So, it’s safe to say that every nation's population depends on it, maybe the smallest or the largest.

 Agriculture is the single largest employer in the world.
 It employs more than 24 million American workers (17% of the total workforce) and 40% of the global population.

-Food is one of the top critical factors of survival, thus explaining further the significance of farming is broken down in some interesting facts below.
-(Data below are in the United States alone.)
+Food is one of the top critical survival factors, further explaining the significance of farming.
+Some interesting facts are provided below.
+(The data below are from the United States alone.)

 There are 914 million acres of farmland simply only in the U.S.